Sanhedrin trial of Jesus: Morning arraignment and trial

 Luke 22:66 states that, "as soon as it was day", the chief priests and scribes gathered together and led Jesus away into their council.
 John 18:28 states that, early in the morning, Jesus was led from Caiaphas to Pontius Pilate in the Praetorium.

 In Luke 22:67, Jesus is asked: "If thou art the Christ, tell us.
 But he said unto them, If I tell you, ye will not believe".
-But, in 22:70, when asked "Are you then the Son of God?", Jesus answers "You say that I am", affirming the title Son of God.
+But, in 22:70, when asked "Are you then the Son of God?", Jesus answers "You say that I am", affirming the title Son of God, used throughout the rest of the New Testament of the Christian Bible to refer to his role as the Messiah, or Christ, the King chosen by God.
 At that point, the priests say "What further need have we of witness? for we ourselves have heard from his own mouth", and they decide to condemn Jesus.

 Thereafter, in Pilate's Court, the Jewish elders ask Pontius Pilate to judge and condemn Jesus, accusing him of claiming to be the King of the Jews.
 Such a claim would be considered treasonous for being a direct challenge to the Roman authorities.